 So these are defined measurements that you can use to compare different bikes and select the right sized frame for you.
 We’ve a lot more detail on in the road bike geometry page mentioned above, including why this measurement effects how a bike will fit and ride.

 Your optimum reach and stack will depend on the type of riding you’re doing.
 A race bike frame will typically have a longer reach and a lower stack, to put you in a lower, more aero position, while a bike geared towards endurance riders will have a shorter reach and higher stack, so that you ride in a more upright position.

-Get a professional bike fit
+What is a professional bike fit?

 The best way to be sure that your bike will fit you and that it’s set up right is to invest in a professional bike fit.
 A bike fitter will spend several hours with you, setting you up on a test bike indoors and having you ride it as they adjust the position of your saddle, bars and other components, to see how these changes affect your riding.

-It’s a process that usually costs a couple of hundred pounds, but will ensure that you’ve got the right dimensions to fit you.
-You’ll come away with a list of measurements that you can use to zero in on the best road bike and size to suit your needs.
-And it should be portable if you decide to swap bikes or buy another one in future.
+Here's what to expect at a bike fit (opens in new tab) , but in summary, you’ll come away with a list of measurements that you can use to zero in on the best road bike and size to suit your needs.
+It should also be portable if you decide to swap bikes or buy another one in future.

-Do it yourself
+Do it yourself bike fit

-If you don’t want to spend your cash on a pro bike fit, there’s plenty you can do on your own, as we explain in our postDIY bike fit: how to set up your bike, which also sets out some of the pitfalls of doing your own fit.
+If you don’t want to spend your cash on a pro bike fit, there’s plenty you can do on your own, as we explain in our post DIY bike fit: how to set up your bike, which also sets out some of the pitfalls of doing your own fit.

 A key measure of road bike size is your saddle height.
 You can work this out roughly by using the LeMond formula: measure your inside leg length and multiply this by 0.885.
 You can also do it empirically by setting your saddle so that you can place the centre of your foot on the pedal with your leg straight.